Rails Demo 5: Creating a REST API with Rails

 Now we can implement the author controller like this:

-class AuthorsController < ApplicationController before_action :set_author, only: [:show, :update, :destroy] # GET /authors def index @authors = Author.all json_response(@authors) end # POST /authors def create @author = Author.create!(author_params) json_response(@author, :created) end # GET /authors/:id def show json_response(@author) end # PUT /authors/:id def update @author.update(author_params) head :no_content end # DELETE /authors/:id def destroy @author.destroy head :no_content end private def author_params # whitelist params params.permit(:fname, :lname, :email, :thumbnail, :created_by) end def set_author @author = Author.find(params[:id]) end end
+class AuthorsController < ApplicationController before_action :set_author, only: [:show, :update, :destroy] # GET /authors def index @authors = Author.all json_response(@authors) end # POST /authors def create @author = Author.create!(author_params) json_response(@author, :created) end # GET /authors/:id def show json_response(@author) end # PUT /authors/:id def update @author.update(author_params) head :no_content end # DELETE /authors/:id def destroy @author.destroy head :no_content end private def author_params # whitelist params params.permit(:fname, :lname, :email, :thumbnail, :created_by) end def set_author @author = Author.find(params[:id]) end end -

 And we can implement the posts controller like this:

-class PostsController < ApplicationController before_action :set_author before_action :set_author_post, only: [:show, :update, :destroy] # GET /authors/:author_id/posts def index json_response(@author.posts) end # GET /authors/:author_id/posts/:id def show json_response(@post) end # POST /authors/:author_id/posts def create @author.posts.create!(post_params) json_response(@author, :created) end # PUT /authors/:author_id/posts/:id def update @post.update(post_params) head :no_content end # DELETE /authors/:author_id/posts/:id def destroy @post.destroy head :no_content end private def post_params params.permit(:title, :article, :likes, :status) end def set_author @author = Author.find(params[:author_id]) end def set_author_post @post = @author.posts.find_by!(id: params[:id]) if @author end end
+class PostsController < ApplicationController before_action :set_author before_action :set_author_post, only: [:show, :update, :destroy] # GET /authors/:author_id/posts def index json_response(@author.posts) end # GET /authors/:author_id/posts/:id def show json_response(@post) end # POST /authors/:author_id/posts def create @author.posts.create!(post_params) json_response(@author, :created) end # PUT /authors/:author_id/posts/:id def update @post.update(post_params) head :no_content end # DELETE /authors/:author_id/posts/:id def destroy @post.destroy head :no_content end private def post_params params.permit(:title, :article, :likes, :status) end def set_author @author = Author.find(params[:author_id]) end def set_author_post @post = @author.posts.find_by!(id: params[:id]) if @author end end - A few things to notice:

 - There are no

-routes: An API doesn’t use forms, so we don’t need a route to display a form. - The
+newandeditroutes: An API doesn’t use forms, so we don’t need a route to display a form. - The

-folder is empty. - The parameters for
+viewsfolder is empty. - The parameters for

-aren’t packaged inside anauthors
+createandupdatearen’t packaged inside anauthorsobject.

 - There are no